-(1) John Ho retired from his position as Vice President of Research and Development effective May 1, 1997.
+- (1) John Ho retired from his position as Vice President of Research and Development effective May 1, 1997.
+He has been retained as a consultant to the Company. - (2) Marvin Meirs retired from his position as Vice President of Engineering effective May 1, 1999.
 He has been retained as a consultant to the Company.